Tiger & son’s 11 straight birdies fall short of Daly duo | WTOP News

 This wasn’t just about Woods.
 His son, playing this event for the second straight year, delivered the goods down the stretch, particularly a 5-iron to 4 feet on the par-3 17th that gave them a tie for the lead going to the 18th.

 It was only one month ago when Woods first posted a three-second video showing him hitting a short iron with the message, “Making progress.”
 He was hitting balls at the back of the range at Albany in the Bahamas two weeks ago.
-He was able to ride a cart at the Ritz-Carlton Golf Club Orlando, which helped him get by in the 36-hole event.
+He was able to ride a cart at the Ritz-Carlton Golf Club Orlando, which helped him get by in the 36-hole event on a flat course.

-And he kept insisting that tour-level golf is still a long way and a lot of work ahead of him.
+He kept insisting that playing at a high level against the best players in the world is still a long way and a lot of work ahead of him.

-But there was no shortage of birdies, big shots and loads of hopes for a fairy tale end.
+But there was no shortage of birdies, big shots and loads of hopes for a fairy tale ending.

-“The competitive juices, they are never going to go away.
-This is my environment,” Woods said.
-“This is what I’ve done my entire life.
-I’m just so thankful to be able to have this opportunity to do it again.”
+“The competitive juices, they are never going to go away,” Woods said.
+“This is my environment.
+This is what I’ve done my entire life.
+I’m just so thankful to be able to have this opportunity to do it again.

+“Earlier this year was not a very good start to the year and it didn’t look very good,” he said.
+“But the last few weeks, to push as hard as we have the last seven months … and to have this opportunity to be able to play with my son and to have these memories, it’s worth all the pain.”

 Copyright © 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.